arjunpejathaya/AZ-104-MicrosoftAzureAdministrator/index.md

 # Content Directory

-Required labs files can be [DOWNLOADED HERE](https://github.com/MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/archive/master.zip)
+Required labs files can be DOWNLOADED FROM [HERE](https://github.com/arjunpejathaya/AZ-104-MicrosoftAzureAdministrator/archive/master.zip)

 Hyperlinks to each of the lab exercises are listed below.